 “Clients also talk about the relentless exposure to negative news cycles, which creates a constant sense of fear and helplessness,” Rosales said.

-Dr. Richard Blake has also noticed this trend.
-“I’ve seen several major factors driving anxiety, including social media, which creates constant comparison and self-doubt, and environmental stressors.
-Our world is more toxic than it was decades ago, from pollution to constant digital stimulation,” Blake told The Epoch Times in text.
+Psychologist Richard Blake has also noticed this trend.
+“I’ve seen several major factors driving anxiety, including social media, which creates constant comparison and self-doubt, and environmental stressors,” he told The Epoch Times in a text.
+“Our world is more toxic than it was decades ago, from pollution to constant digital stimulation.”

-He said there’s an irony in the increase in mental illnesses.
-“Although many metrics suggest that we are safer than ever before in the United States, people’s anxiety has spiked.
-This may be due to the fact that as we’ve become more affluent and secure, we’ve lost a degree of resilience, making us less equipped to handle even minor stressors.”
+“Although many metrics suggest that we are safer than ever before in the United States, people’s anxiety has spiked,” he said.
+“This may be due to the fact that as we’ve become more affluent and secure, we’ve lost a degree of resilience, making us less equipped to handle even minor stressors.”

 Blake said that the rise in diagnosed anxiety disorders may also be due, in part, to a broadening of the clinical term.
-Blake said some psychologists refer to this as “concept creep,” which means more people fit into a given category since the criteria have expanded.
+He said some psychologists refer to this as “concept creep,” which means more people fit into a given category since the criteria have expanded.

 “Additionally, there’s a new phenomenon where increased discussions around mental health may have contributed to the rise of psychological hypochondriacs—people who, due to constant exposure to mental health conversations, begin to misinterpret normal emotions as symptoms of illness,” Blake said.